 System loss and Feed-in-Tariff Allowance compose other payables covered by your Meralco bill.
 A portion of your payment also goes to subsidies provided as a lifeline for low-income customers and senior citizens through a discount of 5% on their bills.

-3 Factors Affecting Your Electricity Bill
+What Factors Affect Your Electricity Bill?

 According to Meralco, a lot of factors contribute to the increased power rates.
-Below are other factors you should be aware of.

 👉 High Heat Index and Increased Demand